Baby Rat

 If you believe the baby rat is a wild rat (not a domestic or pet rat) and it is truly orphaned, your best option is to contact a local wildlife rehabilitation center.
 Some centers may accept orphaned rats, but others may not due to their classification as pests.

-5. Contact A Pest Control Professional
+5. Contact a Pest Control Professional

 Finding a baby rat inside your home is often a sign of a larger rodent problem.
 Rats reproduce quickly, and a single litter can grow into a full-blown infestation within weeks.
 If you’ve discovered a baby rat, it’s time to inspect for additional signs of rodent activity.
+In such cases, it’s essential to contact an experienced exterminator Boston residents trust to assess the situation and implement effective rodent control solutions thoroughly.

 At South Shore IPM, we take an integrated approach to rodent control, focusing on both prevention and elimination.
 If you suspect a rat infestation, we recommend the following steps: